-In our guide below we’ve compared each streaming service in terms of the content available, how soon it’s available after launch, as well as the subscription price – if there is one!
+In our guide below we’ve compared each streaming service in terms of the content available, how soon shows available after broadcast, as well as the subscription price – if there is one!
 We've also offered some suggestions on the best anime shows.

 Keep in mind that content libraries will vary slightly between regions, though we’ve done our best to make this a fair comparison globally.
 Here are the best anime streaming services out there.